In-product Feedback

 On the side (yellow)

-However, I wanted to test them each to make sure users could find them if they wanted to give feedback.
+However, I wanted to test each of them to ensure users could find them if they wanted to give feedback.
+View my research case study for more details on the testing and results.

 Based on user testing, I continued with designing the feedback link on the bottom, defining the specs of the module and mocking up examples of how to implement it on key pages before handing it off to developers.